bhusalb/approximate-dp/README.md

 ### Writing Your Own Algorithm

 Most of the syntax in DpApprox is the very simple:
-1. Program must INPUT_SIZE constant and OUTPUT array.
+1. Program must have INPUT_SIZE constant and OUTPUT array.

 2. You can define two types of variables, NUMERIC and RANDOM variables.